Citizens Financial Group, Inc.

 Bruce Van Saun

-Chairman and Chief Executive Officer of Citizens Financial Group, Inc., and Head of RBS Americas
+Chairman and Chief Executive Officer of Citizens Financial Group, Inc.

-Bruce Van Saun is Chairman and Chief Executive Officer of Citizens Financial Group, Inc., and head of RBS Americas.
-He is a member of the Royal Bank of Scotland Group executive committee.
+Bruce Van Saun is Chairman and Chief Executive Officer of Citizens Financial Group, Inc.

-Van Saun became CEO of CFG in October 2013 after serving since 2009 as RBS Group Finance Director and as an executive director of the RBS Board.
+Van Saun joined CFG in October 2013 after serving since 2009 as RBS Group Finance Director and as an executive director of the RBS Board.
 He has more than 30 years of financial services experience.

 Van Saun is currently a director of Lloyd’s of London, and he previously served on a number of boards in both the United States and the U.K. He is a member of the Financial Services Roundtable and The Clearing House supervisory board.
+He is also a fellow of the Foreign Policy Association.
 Van Saun is active in several community organizations.

 Vice Chairman, Head of Citizens Business Services